 “We’ve thought about leaving Hong Kong, because we are so worried about the National Security Law.”
 Karen Ho, a vigil participant, told VICE News.

-“Many Hong Kongers are worried and disturbed, but I insist on coming to this assembly, because it may be the last opportunity.”
+“Many Hong Kongers are worried and distrubed, but I insist on coming to this assembly, because it may be the last opportunity.”

 Shot by Stanley Leung, Edited by Kristie Ferriso.